This is some text inside of a div block.

 Final Thoughts

 A 504 plan can be a powerful tool for helping children with medical, emotional, learning, communication, sensory, or physical challenges succeed in school.
-Understanding how 504 plans work and how they differ from IEPs empowers you to advocate effectively and collaboratively with your child's school.
+Understanding how 504 plans work and how they differ from IEPs helps you advocate effectively and work collaboratively with your child's school.

 If you're feeling unsure about where to start or what your child needs, you're not alone.
 Many families benefit from professional guidance that bridges healthcare, therapy, and education.
 That's exactly what we do at Coral Care.